 For the sugar in the sesame ball dough and the mung bean filling, I used ZestyLeaf Monk Fruit Sweetener which is a 1:1 cane sugar replacement.
 It’s zero calorie, keto and diabetic friendly, zero glycemic index (GI), which means my mum who is suffering from the 3-highs, will be able to enjoy this snack and not worry too much of the sugar intake.

-For the peanut paste filling, I used the Manilife Deep Roast smooth peanut butter mixed with crushed peanuts, it’s perfect as there is no added sugar nor palm oil, and it’s vegetarian and vegan friendly.
+For the sugar-free peanut paste filling, I used the Manilife Deep Roast smooth peanut butter mixed with crushed peanuts, it’s perfect as there is no added sugar nor palm oil, and it’s vegetarian and vegan friendly.

 Some tips to take note when making the sesame ball